microsoft/atlas-design/site/src/components/gradients.md

 ## Text color gradients

-Gradients transitions take up the entire width of a particular element, it's recommended to highlight inline elements, icons, or a portion of a heading, not the entire heading itself.
+Because gradient transitions take up the entire width of a particular element.
+It's recommended to highlight inline elements, icons, or a portion of a heading, and not the entire heading itself.

 | base class name             | interpolated value     |
 | --------------------------- | ---------------------- |